Find out what the website needs to fix first.

 A 45-minute walkthrough call.

-Live, recorded for the client.
-The studio walks through the diagnosis, answers questions, and is candid about which items are worth hiring for and which the owner can run themselves.
+The studio walks through the diagnosis, answers questions, and is candid about which items are worth hiring for, which can be handled in-house, and which can wait.
+The call is recorded for the client.

 - 01